C4RBON0/hiddenbayes/README.md

-# VisualBayes
+# HiddenBayes
-A Naive Bayes Classifier python library with the content explained and enhanced to achieve great comprehension.
+A Hidden Naive Bayes Classifier python library with the content explained and enhanced to achieve great comprehension.